tomazzlender/snapshot_inspector/README.md

 end
 ```

-When the tests are run, to avoid the performance overhead, the snapshots taking is skipped by default.
+When the tests are run, to avoid the performance overhead, the snapshot taking is skipped by default.
 To enable them, run the tests with a flag `--take-snapshots`.
 The flag works with the default testing framework only.

 ```bash